smarr/academic-notes/timeline.md

 ### Week T-22

- - have Call for Papers ready (often already part of proposal from early)
+ - have Call for Papers ready (often already part of proposal from earlier)

  - get CFP reviewed (steering committee, co-organizers, ...)